imua-xyz/imuachain/cmd/imuachain-test-tool/README.md

 or routine automated testing of the Imuchain network.

 Currently, all test transactions are executed by directly calling precompiles and are signed using automatically generated private keys.
-Therefore, a customized Imuachain node is required for use, with the node configured to disable the precompile's gateway contract address check.
+Therefore, a customized Imuachain node, which disables the caller address check on precompiles, is required for use.
 The branch of customized Imuachain is as below: https://github.com/imua-xyz/imuachain/tree/pressure-test

 When using the test tool to batch-send test transactions, you can dynamically adjust the number of test objects and the